 We all know that we need to eat for energy.
-A long day at school requires good nourishment but some kids struggle with eating lunch and snacks while at school.
+A long day at school requires good nourishment, but some kids struggle with eating lunch and snacks while at school.
 My son often comes home with a barely touched lunchbox.
-There are common reasons why this may happen as identified by kidseatright – learn how to combat these reasons:
+There are common reasons why this may happen and a few solutions.

 Problem #1: Your Child Doesn’t Enjoy the Foods You Send